ROSWELL TAI CHI

 Students coming to Roswell Tai Chi have a variety of objectives.
 Some seek to improve balance and physical fitness.
 Others seek empowerment through a self-defense program and many are looking to boost immunity while relieving stress.
 Whatever your Tai Chi quest is, we would like to help you on your path.
 We welcome beginning and experienced Tai Chi and Qigong students.

-My Tai Chi journey began as a child observing a group of people practicing Tai Chi in a nearby park.
+My Tai Chi journey began as a child observing people practicing Tai Chi in the park.
 This experience lead me to my first Tai Chi teacher; Grandmaster Y.K.
 Lee.
 He agreed to train me in the Guang Ping 64 (lost Yang form) tradition.
-One of my more notable and recent teachers, Grandmaster William CC Chen, is one of the world's foremost authorities of the art of Tai Chi.
-Grandmaster Chen was one of the original students of the Great Grandmaster Cheng Man-Ch'ing.

 William CC Chen

 Roswell Tai Chi offers group, private and semi-private classes.
-Roswell Tai Chi also offers classes for small business/corporate wellness and special events in our studio, parks or at
+Roswell Tai Chi also offers classes for small business/corporate wellness and special events in our studio, parks or at your location.

 Our Studio